Emergency Light Circuit Board Instruction

 • Status LED shows fault: self-testing models flag battery/charger/transfer; decode with the unit’s legend.

-• Will not pass 90-minute test: battery capacity too low, load too high, or board not regulating output correctly.
+• Will not pass 90-minute test: battery capacity too low, load too high, or the emergency light circuit board not regulating output correctly.

 5-Minute Diagnostics (Safe & Simple)